Deepakkumar7774/Yes-Bank-EDA-Project/README.md

 **Step 3: Data Visualization 📊**

-Used Matplotlib and Seaborn to create visualizations such as:
+Created interactive visualizations using Matplotlib and Seaborn to make the data more understandable:

-Line charts to show stock price trends over time.
+Line charts to track stock price trends over time.

-Candlestick charts to represent daily price movements.
+Bar charts to compare monthly high and low prices.

+Histograms to understand the distribution of closing prices.

-Heatmaps to highlight correlations between different metrics and so on.
+Heatmaps to highlight correlations between variables like Open, Close, High, and Low.

+Box plots and violin plots to analyze price volatility.

+Scatter plots to visualize relationships between opening and closing prices.

+Pie charts to show the percentage of high and low prices.

 **Step 4: Insight Generation 💡**